 Add the ground beef, sausage, and garlic.
 Cook until browned, breaking up meat with a wooden spoon as needed.
 Drain fat if desired.

 Stir in the diced tomatoes, tomato paste, oregano, basil, parsley, salt, pepper, and beef or chicken broth.
 Bring to a boil.

 While the soup is heating up, chop the ends off of the zucchini, then cut it length-wise.
 After that, chop into thin slices.

 Once the soup is boiling, add the zucchini.
 Boil 3-5 minutes, or until zucchini is tender.

 For lower carb count, reduce the tomato paste to 3 oz. and reduce or omit the zucchini.
 This makes each serving have 5 net carbs.
-Nutritional Info does not include Ricotta.
+Nutritional info does not include Ricotta.

-Leftovers can be stored in the fridge for 3 to 5 days or can be frozen up to 2 months.
+Leftovers can be stored in the fridge for 3 to 5 days or can be frozen for up to 2 months.

 I highly recommend using half beef and half breakfast sausage because the sausage adds tons of flavor.
 However, you can use all beef if you prefer.